petzone-india/petzone-india.github.io/services.md

     img: "/images/services/surgery.jpg"
     learn-more-slug: "/services-surgery"
   -
+    service: "Eye examination, Treatment, and Surgery"
+    text: "Eye conditions are common an very debilitating for pets, and substantially influence their quality of life.
+We offer specialist consults and treatment advice, Surgeries like cataract removal, luxated lens removal, eyelid defect correction, corneal surgery: corneal grafts, keratectomy  cataract removal, luxated lens removal, cherry eye correction amongst other procedures.
+We test for glaucoma  by measuring eye pressure and for vision with electroretinography."
+    img: "/images/services/eyes.png"
+    learn-more-slug: ""
+  -
     service: "Ultrasound"
     text: "PetZone Churchgate is fully licensed to carry out in house ultrasounds for your pets.
 Soon PetZone Goa will be too.
 Ultrasounds can help identify diseases of the liver, heart, kidneys amongst other organs.
 They can also help determine the position of foreign bodies and can be used for pregnancy diagnosis."
     img: "/images/services/Ultrasound.jpg"